MicrosoftDocs/memdocs/memdocs/intune/user-help/get-recovery-key-windows.md

 2. Go to **Devices**, and then select your Windows device.
 3. On the device details page, select **Get recovery key**.
 The Company Portal website opens in Safari and shows the key.

-  After 5 minutes of inactivity, Company Portal returns you to the device page in Safari.
+  After 5 minutes of inactivity, Company Portal returns you to the device page in your web browser.
 You can view the key again from there.

 ## IT pro support

 If you're an IT support person and want to configure and manage encryption, see [Manage policy for Windows devices with Microsoft Intune](../protect/encrypt-devices.md).